polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 You can override this by passing in a **[raw]** argument, and set its value to true, at which point a `byte[]` will be returned.

-If you want the message back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true as you invoke **[crypto.rsa.encrypt]**, at which point the returned encrypted message will be returned as a raw `byte[]`.
-This might be useful, if you for instance need to persist the message to disc, as a binary file, etc.
 You can also supply **[raw]** as you invoke **[crypto.rsa.decrypt]** if you know the content in the message is not a string, but rather an array of `byte[]`.
-Base64 encoding a byte array normally makes it larger in size, and also require CPU resources in both ends of the communication, making it sometimes important to have the raw byte array, instead of its base64 encoded version.
+Base64 encoding a byte array normally makes it larger in size, and also require CPU resources in both ends of the communication, implying it is sometimes important to have the raw byte array, instead of its base64 encoded equivalent.

 ### Symmetric cryptography